MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 ## Time period filter

-You can filter the information on the home page based on a time period, such as last 24 hours, last seven days, last month, current month, or a custom time period.
+You can filter the information on the home page based on a time period, such as last 24 hours, last 7 days, this month, all time, or a custom time period.
 For example, to view the information of the current month, select **This month**, and the information is filtered to display the current month's status in the **Base KPIs**, **What are customers talking about?**, **What characterizes top sellers?**, and **Are my team’s deals on track?** sections.

 > [!div class="mx-imgBorder"]
 > ![Time period filter](media/si-app-time-period.png "Time period filter")